Post-COVID Condition/ Post-COVID-vaccination syndrome

 & Other Body Systems

-These results suggest a possible link between long COVID and chronic epipharyngitis and emphasize the therapeutic potential of EAT in treating the symptoms of long COVID
+These results suggest a possible link between long COVID and chronic epipharyngitis and emphasize the therapeutic potential of EAT in treating the symptoms of long COVID.

-A case series of 30 patients with newly diagnosed or relapsing glomerular diseases after COVID-19 mRNA vaccination
+A case series of 30 patients with newly diagnosed or relapsing glomerular diseases after COVID-19 mRNA vaccination (the most common was immunoglobulin A nephropathy)

 The most common glomerular disease after COVID-19 vaccination was immunoglobulin A nephropathy (IgAN).
 The absolute risk of glomerular diseases increased after the second or third COVID-19 mRNA vaccination.